Snorby/snorby/README.md

 	* Snorby Cache Jobs

-	`Snorby::Jobs::SensorCacheJob.new(true).perform # This will manually run the sensor cache job - pass true or false for verbose output`
+	# This will manually run the sensor cache job - pass true or false for verbose output
+	Snorby::Jobs::SensorCacheJob.new(true).perform`

-	`Snorby::Jobs::DailyCacheJob.new(true).perform 	# This will manually run the daily cache job - once again passing true or false for verbose output`
+	# This will manually run the daily cache job - once again passing true or false for verbose output
+	Snorby::Jobs::DailyCacheJob.new(true).perform

-	`Snorby::Jobs.clear_cache												# Clear All Snorby Cache - You must pass true to this method call for confirmation.`
+	# Clear All Snorby Cache - You must pass true to this method call for confirmation.
+	Snorby::Jobs.clear_cache

-	`Snorby::Jobs.run_now!													# If the Snorby worker is running this will start the cache jobs and set the run_at time for the current time.`
+	# If the Snorby worker is running this will start the cache jobs and set the run_at time for the current time.
+	Snorby::Jobs.run_now!

 ## Coming Soon